hashemJaber/SacOverflow/README.md

 ### Setup

 1. Create a `.env.local` file in the root directory of the project.
-2. Development phases there is a Mockaroo API key that is needed to be able to run the project.
+2. Development phase where there is a Mockaroo API key that is needed to be able to run the project.
 Please contact the lead for the key.
 3. Add the following to the `.env.local` file.

 ```bash